 How is Project HOPE responding?

-In Puerto Rico, Project HOPE has been engaging with shelters and the surrounding affected communities, providing much-needed hygiene supplies as well as water, chlorine tabs, and water filters to the impacted populations.
-Project HOPE is shipping over 10,000 Disaster Hygiene Kits to Puerto Rico and the Dominican Republic and is also working with existing partners to locally procure and distribute additional health and water, sanitation, and hygiene supplies.
+In Puerto Rico, Project HOPE has been engaging with shelters and the surrounding affected communities, providing much-needed hygiene supplies, as well as water, chlorine tabs, and water filters to the impacted populations.
+Project HOPE has procured over 10,000 Disaster Hygiene Kits to Puerto Rico and the Dominican Republic and is also working with existing partners to locally distribute additional health and water, sanitation, and hygiene supplies.

-Project HOPE’s Emergency Response Team is also mobilizing local medical staff and mental health/psychosocial support for home visits within impacted communities to provide care and case referrals to local clinics.
-These home visits will have a specific focus on the most vulnerable, such as the elderly and those who are bedridden.
+Project HOPE’s Emergency Response Team has also mobilized local medical staff and mental health/psychosocial support for home visits within impacted communities to provide care and case referrals to local clinics.
+These home visits have a specific focus on the most vulnerable, such as the elderly and those who are bedridden.

-In the Dominican Republic, our Emergency Response Team is focusing on water, sanitation, and hygiene and needs.
+In the Dominican Republic, our Emergency Response Team is focusing on water, sanitation, and hygiene needs.
 The team has also procured mosquito nets and insect repellant for distribution to address the threat of vector-borne diseases due to the substantial rain and flooding.
+HOPE will be working with local educators to ensure proper use of mosquito nets is communicated to their recipients.
 Project HOPE will also be supporting health facilities in affected communities to provide targeted care and health education outreach for those most in need.